Germany: Knife attack on bus injures 5 – DW – 08/31/2024

 Germany's Bild tabloid reported that the attacker may have been suffering from mental health issues.

-The incident comes a week after a deadly knife attack that shook the country and forced the government to announce changes to security and asylum policies.
+The incident comes a week after a deadly knife attack in Solingen that shook the country and forced the government to announce changes to security and asylum policies.

+The Solingen attack left three people dead and eight wounded.
+The suspected perpetrator is a 26-year-old Syrian man who was previously due for deportation to Bulgaria.

+Following the incident, Chancellor Olaf Scholz's government imposed new restrictions on carrying knives at public places.
+It also announced curbing benefits for some illegal migrants.

 sri/wd (AFP, dpa)